Global-Health-Labs/DROP/docs/NAAT/NAAT Hamilton Files.md

 ### Plate Information

-The deck layout has been defined with specific plates.
-More information about each plate type is included below.
+The deck layout includes a defined set of plate types, each assigned to specific positions.
+Detailed information about each plate type is provided below to support proper setup and execution of assays.

 | Plate ID    | Description      | # wells       | Example Part #s     |
 | :---------- | :---------------------------------- | :-----------: | :---------------------------- |